kenhkan/afbp/README.md

 This document is intended to be a specification (i.e. not "the" specification) of a variant of [Flow-based Programming](http://www.jpaulmorrison.com/fbp/) (FBP), that is completely asynchronous, tentatively named AFBP in this document for short.
-The idea is explored by Paul Tarvydas and Norm Sanford.
+The idea is explored by Paul Tarvydas.

 A completely asynchronous FBP variant is preferred in environments where processes and preemption are not supported, i.e. it is single-threaded, which is a requirement in web browsers and other environments without an "operating system".

-The two papers by Tarvydas and Sanford explain the motivations and design of developing such a system:
+The two papers by Tarvydas explain the motivations and design of developing such a system:

 * [Software architecture using fine-grained event-driven reactive components](http://www.researchgate.net/publication/220796260_Software_architecture_using_fine-grained_event-driven_reactive_components)